 Special Assessments are non-EPA assessments that are requirements of the Royal College as well.
 Each tool is different, and you will be provided detailed information on their completion under each stage.

 Other assessments are called “Notes to File” and “Professional Behavioural Monitoring Form”.
 You can use these documents to provide information and feedback on resident performance that is not captured in the EPAs.
 “Notes for File” are confidential and are only shared with the PD and Competence Committee.
 The end of shift evaluation card will no longer be used for our CBD residents.

 The assessments above will be completed on the Elentra e-platform, and can be initiated by you or the resident.
 In general we expect that the resident complete at least 1 EPA (or SA tool if applicable) per shift on EM rotations.
-For more details on stage specific EPA and SA tool completion please refer to the specific sections below – FOD, Core and TTP documents will be provided and uploaded to the website at a later date.
+For more details on stage specific EPA and SA tool completion please refer to the specific sections below.

 EPAs are assessed using the Entrustment Scale.
 We expect that most EPAs will be given an “Intervention”, “Direction” and “Supervision” category, and only a few will be given “Autonomous” and “Excellence” especially in the early phase of a stage, and in early years of residency.